 Comfort may be the most subjective aspect of sleeping bag performance.
 Interior dimensions can be accurately measured, but the softness of the fabric or the fit of a hood are harder to quantify, and no less important.
 To try to make it fair, we specifically recruited a diverse group of testers that sleep on the back, sides, or stomachs.
-The reported 'Comfort' score is an average of independent scores by at least three testers.
-It may not be perfect, but we're hopeful that it gives you some useful information.
+The reported Comfort score is an average of independent scores by at least three testers.

 All the sleeping bags we tested come with some sort of stuff or compression sack to store them in when backpacking.
 The effectiveness of these sacks, however, at compressing their respective sleeping bags varied greatly.
 Therefore, to measure packed size we compressed each bag into the same Granite Gear 11-liter compression sack.
 Minimum compressed volume was then recorded and used to determine the 'Packed Size' score.
 In the comparison table, we have also tried to indicate whether a bag comes with an effective "compression" sack or ineffective "stuff" sack.